NYPL/data-warehouse-loader/README.md

-# Data Warehouse Loader (alpha)
+# Data Warehouse Loader (v1)

-This application is intended to export data from the Sierra Database and load it into AWS Redshift.
+This application is intended to export data from the Sierra Database and load it into AWS Redshift for the v1 of the Data Warehouse Project.

 This package adheres to [PSR-1](http://www.php-fig.org/psr/psr-1/), [PSR-2](http://www.php-fig.org/psr/psr-2/), and [PSR-4](http://www.php-fig.org/psr/psr-4/)